smarter-sh/community/committee-steering/governance/sig-charter-template.md

 - list of what qualifies a piece of code, binary or service
 - as falling into the scope of this SIG
-- e.g. *clis for working with Kubernetes APIs*,
+- e.g. *clis for working with Smarter APIs*,
 - *CI for kubernetes repos*, etc
 - **This is NOT** a list of specific code locations,
 - or projects those go in [SIG Subprojects][sig-subprojects]